 For many, it is a simple case of failing to monetize their sites!
-You’d think that would be an obvious slip up to avoid, but they get so focused on ranking in search engines and building their list that only when it’s pointed out to them do they realize they’ve forgotten to include links to products where they’ll earn a commission.
+You would think that would be an obvious slip up to avoid, but they get so focused on ranking in search engines and building their list that only when it is pointed out to them do, they realize they have forgotten to include links to products will earn a commission.

-And the sad thing is, most people put their own product creation on the back burner for the day they have accumulated a healthy list so that profit-pulling potential is lost on them as well.
+And the sad thing is that most people put their own product creation on the back burner for the day they have accumulated a healthy list so that profit-pulling potential is lost on them.

-Some don’t know how the money is supposed to come to them, so it’s important to understand how you can monetize a niche before you get too deep into the process that you pick something that may not have much in the way of earning ability.
+Some do not know how the money is supposed to come to them, so it is important to understand how you can monetize a niche before you get too deep into the process that you pick something that may not have many ways earning ability.

 Tangible Niche Profit Potential